cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 #### Container runtime support

-The component must support both Docker and ContainerD as container runtimes.
+The component must support both Docker and containerd as container runtimes.

 Improves: